DrewWing/EDrewcatedGuesser/docs/Setup.md

 ## Run the program
 By this point, the project should be correctly set up.
 For instructions on how to use the software, go to [running the project](RunningTheProject.md).

+## Extra Info

+You may look at [Stats Calculation](StatsCalculation.md) for more info on how statistics are calculated and what the `CALCULATION_MODE` configuration variable does.